FrankNPC/steplogs-logging-examples/steplogs-logging-integration-java-spring-example/README.md

 > `/JSON/*Controller.java*controller.*Controller#*/*/MASK(encryptionKey)/*/MD5(sessionId|session_id)`

+### Trace ###

+It's critical to pass the step_log_id to the next service to form the trace.
+See steplogs-logger-spring-boot-starter/README.md

 ### After all, ###
 ** Search by keywords through the portal, or get the id from HTTP response header like: X-Step-Trace-Id: aVhdzs1dSLryYzSKvmcKIbdtQRwDYrja **